iberianpig/chatgpt.vim/README.md

 ## Session Log Storage

-This plugin saves the ChatGPT interaction session logs in the `~/.config/chatgpt-cli/history` directory.
-Two types of files will be saved in this directory:
+ChatGPT interaction logs are automatically saved in a directory determined by your environment:

+- **Inside a Git Repository:**
+  The plugin detects if the current file is part of a Git repo.
+If so, it creates (if necessary) a special `.chatgpt_history` directory at the repo's root and stores the session logs there.

+- **Outside a Git Repository:**
+  Session logs are stored in `~/.config/chatgpt-cli/history`.

+Two types of files are created:

 - **User Interaction Markdown File**:
   - Format: `YYYYMMDDHHMMSS.response.md`